adrianmoya/es-docs.behat.org/cookbook/behat_and_mink.rst

 can't use default headless session to test it - we need ``javascript`` session and Selenium2 browser emulator for that task.

-Selenium2 gives you ability to take full controll of real browser with clean consistent proxy API.
+Selenium2 gives you ability to take full control of real browser with clean consistent proxy API.
 And Mink uses this API extensively in order to use same Mink API and steps to do **real** actions in **real** browser.